Skip to Content

 Popular Tea Drinks and Preparations

-• Hot tea is the foundation, but tea appears in many forms:
+• Hot tea is the foundation, but tea appears in many forms.

 • Iced tea: Brew hot and chill, or cold brew overnight for smoother flavor.
 Southern sweet tea requires dissolving sugar while hot.
-How to Make Big Batch Iced Tea | How to Make Southern Sweet Tea
+Here are two guides that are useful when making iced tea: How to Make Big Batch Iced Tea | How to Make Southern Sweet Tea

 Herbal Tisanes: Caffeine-Free Alternatives